Open Call for Volunteers

 To sign up to volunteers, please complete the Student Volunteer Application (PDF).
 Send your completed application and copy of your student identification card to Andrew Russell (firstname.lastname@example.org).

 The Media Festival will need specifically designated volunteers, and should be noted on your application.
+This position will pay $220 per person.
 Its hours are, however, different, and will require a total of ten hours volunteering.
 Volunteers should feel comfortable with the listed tasks:

 - Attend orientation on Wed with Harjant.
 This will